bdwyertech/win-auth-proxy/README.md

 ## Notes

-* You must run the application as user having a valid kerberos session ticket (i.e. log in with your corporate identity, then start this software)
+* You must run the application as user having a valid kerberos session ticket (i.e. log in with your corporate identity, then start this software).
+You may need to refresh your kerberos sessions every now and then by logging out (not just locking your screen) and logging in again.
 * Does not reply to mutual authentication request, but it's probably somewhat rare to bump into with web applications.
 * 64-bit platforms should still offer 32-bit compatible library/API so the application should compile and work.
 There's afaik no reason for which the application should be 64-bit.
 * The application does not change any headers besides Proxy-Authorization intentionally.
 * Works only on Windows (because of the syscalls being called)
 * The application acts as a MITM proxy for the purposes of SSL connections, so you will need to disregard SSL certificate warnings (or install the self signed certificate) in order to use this tool.
 I would be welcome to any PR that allows this to seamlessly proxy SSL requests without certificate issues, but I haven't been able to figure this out myself (SSL is hard!)